Epistemology gives a Future to Complementarity in Human-AI Interactions: Introduction

 In this paper, we argue that by reconsidering complementarity through an epistemological lens, we can still assign it a meaningful role in human-AI interaction research despite these limitations.
-In fact, we show that \textbf{complementarity plays a meaningful role in the epistemic justification of outputs produced by human-AI teams}.
-To do so, we reinterpret it as one reliability indicator within the framework of computational reliabilism (CR) \citep{duran2018grounds,duran2025defense, duran2026}, which is a process-reliabilist account that connects the \emph{historical} performance and surrounding practices of computational processes such as human-AI interactions to the justification of beliefs formed on their basis.
-In this respect, complementarity contributes to `justificatory AI' \citep{Ferrario2024SEE,alvarado2023ai,alvarado2023kind} from the novel perspectives of third parties affected by the predictions of human-AI teams, answering questions such as \emph{``When is it reasonable for a patient, a student, a manager, or a regulator to accept the output of a human-AI team as epistemically adequate for a given task?''}
+Our central claim is that complementarity should not be treated as a stand-alone gold standard for human-AI collaboration, but as historically grounded evidence that a prediction-task human-AI interaction may constitute a reliable epistemic process for a given task.
+More specifically, we show that complementarity can contribute to the epistemic justification of outputs produced by human-AI teams.
+To do so, we reinterpret it as one reliability indicator within \emph{computational reliabilism} \citep{duran2018grounds,duran2025defense,duran2026}, a process-reliabilist framework that connects the historical performance and surrounding practices of computational processes to the justification of beliefs formed on their basis.
+On this view, complementarity contributes to what we call \emph{justificatory AI} \citep{Ferrario2024SEE,alvarado2023ai,alvarado2023kind} by helping answer a practical question for affected third parties: \emph{when is it reasonable for a patient, student, manager, or regulator to accept the output of a human-AI team as epistemically adequate for a given task?} Our contributions are as follows: \begin{itemize} \item \textbf{We synthesize the main theoretical challenges to complementarity} identified in the human-AI interaction literature, and discuss how they constrain its empirical effectiveness.

+\item \textbf{We reconceptualize complementarity within computational reliabilism}, treating prediction-oriented human-AI interactions as computational processes whose reliability comes in degrees and is supported by heterogeneous markers, with historical instances of complementarity serving as one important indicator.
+This shows how complementarity can contribute to the epistemic justification of outputs produced by human-AI teams.
+Furthermore, CR allows clarifying what should be measured and reported beyond relative accuracy, e.g., stability under updates, task validity, and governance and competence scaffolding, to assess epistemic adequacy of human-AI teams.